Building Safety Levy 2026: a tradesperson's quick guide

 Impact on tradespeople

-- A potential decrease in the number of new-build projects
+- A potential decrease in the number of new-build projects as developers reassess the financial viability of certain projects.

 Higher-risk buildings (HRBs)